carlomilanesi/rs-measures/docs/Motivation.md

 assert_eq!(angular_position, 700.);
 ```

 The third statement increments an angular position by a rotation.
-The resulting position is 700 degrees, that is more than one whole turn.
-It may be what we needed, but it may be we needed instead a position in the circumference, i.e. a directional angle.
+The resulting position is 700 degrees, that is more than one cycle.
+It may be just what we needed, but it may be that we needed instead a position in the circumference, i.e. a directional angle.
+And in such a case, 700 degrees is not a valid result.

 There are two widely used conventions to specify a direction: using an angle from 0 to 360 degrees, or an angle from -180 to +180 degrees.
 The former case, which uses only non-negative values, is computed by the the following statement: